samshowalterblog/blog/preprints/2021-04-02-build-your-own-editor-vim.md

 Yet, as I started graduate school I noticed that I would repeat many of the same commands to complete just one assignment.
 As an example, if I needed to build a predictive model, the overhead I suffered to debug it grew as I progressed in the project.
 If I was nearing completion, I might need to run several build up steps to even test what I was currently working on.
 This migh take only a minute, but I noticed that in many cases I would need to re-run this step several times to debug my code completely.

 With time, I wised up and started storing intermediate steps in Jupyter notebooks, porting out features only when I was fairly certain they would accomplish what I intended.
 Yet, this led to lots of clicking back and forth between Jupyter and Sublime, straining my hands and slowing me down.
+In some cases, I was now jumping between three and four different IDEs - Jupyter, Sublime, Overleaf for LaTeX documents, and the command line to push my changes to a Github repository.
+All of these different environments made me very good at `CONTROL-TAB` for switching windows, but regardless I felt that I was spending way too much time hopping and sharing items between IDEs.
+Eventually, I began to search around to see if there was anything that would allow me to accomplish all of these tasks from the same window.

+## Don't mourn the death of your mouse

+At first, a tool that integrated several of my IDEs together seemed unlikely, especially considering I had never heard of one after working in technology for a handful of years.
+Perusing the internet led to many different approaches to this problem.
+Some people attempted to created custom scripts that made the handoff between these environments easier.
+Others took advantage of plugins (of varying quality, in my experience) to try and jam functionality into their development environment of choice.
+Most intriguing of all, however, was the sheer number of posts that recommended using Vim, a text editing tool with origins nearly as old as computing itself.
+Though there are many things that make Vim unique from other systems, perhaps it's most defining trait is its use of compositional keymappings built to replace the need for a mouse.
+Compositional keymappings is a mouthful - a simple way of thinking about this is applying an action, or `verb`, to an object or `motion`, to use Vim-speak.
+For example, the verb for delete in Vim is `d` and the motion to move down a line is `j`.
+So, if you wanted to delete your current line and the one below it, you would just type `d2j`.

+I had heard of Vim before, but always thought it was for old-school programmers who got their start with systems that did not have a mouse.
+Plus, I just couldn't understand how someone could be more productive without the use of a mouse.
+However, then I noticed there were several graduate students who were also using Vim for their development.
+In particular, one labmate explained quite simply the idea of Vim - **Never leave the home row**.

+Though it seems like a flash, the time it takes you to move your hand to the mouse and back to thkeys adds up for most people who work on a computer all day.
+Giving the keyboard the expressivity to accomplish everything and mouse can (and more!) makes you faster as well as more precise and efficient.

+## Climbing Vim's learning curve

+Unfortunately, this efficiency does not necessarily come cheap.
+Among editors, the learning curve to work in Vim is one of the steepest, primarily because it removes the need for a mouse entirely.
+Moreover,

 ## What you get for giving up your mouse